ParallelMaths/parallel/pages/8-06-worlds-greatest-thief.md

 * [ ] 10 cm

 ^^^ hint id=1  marks=2
-The total area of the three squares is the sum of area of the non-overlapping parts and twice the areas of the overlapping sections as each of these forms part of two squares.
+The total area of the three squares is the sum of the area of the non-overlapping parts and twice the areas of the overlapping sections, as each of these forms part of two squares.
 Why?
 If we look at, say, the 2 cm<sup>2</sup> overlap, this appears in two overlapping squares, which is why it needs to be counted twice.
 ^^^

 ^^^ hint id=2  marks=1